KIPAC/Physics89L/docs/syllabus.md

 ### Contact information

-- Instructor: Ann Wang (email: awang5@stanford.edu)
+- Instructor: Charles Blakemore (email: cblakemore@stanford.edu)
 - TAs:
-  * George Halal (email: georgech@stanford.edu)
+  * Sephora Ruppert (email: sephora@stanford.edu)
-  * Drew Ames (email: dreames@stanford.edu)
+  * Eleanor Weckworth (email: eweck@stanford.edu)

-Students are encouraged to attend the instructors' office hours to ask questions about the lab report or concepts covered in lab.
+Students are encouraged to attend the instructors' Open Door Hours to ask questions about the lab report or concepts covered in lab.
 We also like talking about physics and data!

 ### Course Expectations and Grading
 This is a 1-unit course.
 It is graded Satisfactory/No Credit.
 The class should take about 3 hours per week of your time.
 This includes: